eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/theano/README.md

 ................
 ```

-For a rough sanity check whether Theano is working it is suffiant to verify that
+For a rough sanity check whether Theano is working it is sufficient to verify if
 the GPU is correctly recognized (first line).
 The full test is usually not
 needed.

 ## Testing LeNet demo model

 A more elaborate test is to actually train a model using the GPU.
 We can, e.g.,
-use the LeNet demo model from deeplearining.net:
+use the LeNet demo model from [deeplearning.net](http://deeplearning.net):

 ```bash
 wget http://deeplearning.net/tutorial/code/convolutional_mlp.py